 Shorter construction times result in reduced hard costs of your projects.

-- Highly-skilled labour on-site is not needed.
+- Highly-skilled labor on-site is not needed.

 When you work with extremely accurate design software like the FRAMECAD System, pre-engineered steel framing is cut to specified lengths, labelled and pre-dimpled, making assembly simple, fast and accurate.
 And the only tool needed for assembly is a power drill and provided screws and fasteners.